Updated December 5, 2019

-We were busy from open to close, with only a break for lunch and gingerbread.
+We are busy from open to close, with only a break for lunch and gingerbread.
 Take a look at all you can do.

 *Everything you need for these experiences is included in the cost of your ticket.
-Ice skates for skating, shoes for rock climbing, craft supplies and more.
-You will only need to purchase food, drink, and souvenirs as desired.
+Ice skates for skating, shoes for rock climbing, etc. You will only need to purchase food, drink, and souvenirs as desired.
 There are optional activities if you want to spend more.
 Breakfast with Santa, Mrs. Claus’ Tea Party, Workshop crafts, etc. But, you can absolutely visit without spending more than your ticket cost and have plenty to do.

-*Disneyland fans should consider the last option listed above, Making Spirits Bright Tree Lighting Parade, simply a tree lighting.
+*Disneyland fans should consider the Making Spirits Bright Tree Lighting Parade simply a tree lighting.
 Characters will walk down Candy Cane Lane with Santa to light the tree in a brief ceremony around 4:30pm each day.
 This is not a parade like what we know at Disneyland.
 I encourage you to see it, but think of it more as an elaborate tree lighting.
+It’s precious.

-*Since sharing my interest in this park on social media, I’ve heard a few people complain about the price.
+*Since sharing my interest in this park on social media, I’ve heard a few concerns about the price.
 Most of those with concerns visited this park decades ago when it was a pay-per-attraction destination.
-I encourage you to think of the park like this: If you priced out ice skating, rock climbing (indoors and outdoors), zip-lining, a train ride, ax throwing, sharp shooting, bike riding, storytelling and archery, for example, you would equal or exceed the cost to get into this park – and only have three things to do.
+I encourage you to think of the park like this: If you priced out ice skating, rock climbing (indoors and outdoors), zip-lining, a train ride, ax throwing, sharp shooting, bike riding, storytelling and archery, for example, you would far exceed the cost to get into this park – and only have a few things to do.
 Each of these activities is pricey on its own.
-This location incorporates the few I mentioned……..plus so much more…..12 plus, actually……for one cost well below what you would be charged to do them all.
+This location incorporates the few I mentioned for one cost well below what you would be charged to do them all.
 Plus entertainment and great service!